polkadot-developers/polkadot-docs/tutorials/polkadot-sdk/parachains/zero-to-hero/add-pallets-to-runtime.md

     ---

-    This guide walks you through the journey of deploying your Polkadot SDK blockchain on Paseo, detailing each step to a successful TestNet deployment.
+    Deploy your Polkadot SDK blockchain on Paseo!
+Follow this step-by-step guide for a seamless journey to a successful TestNet deployment.

     [:octicons-arrow-right-24: Deploy to TestNet](/tutorials/polkadot-sdk/parachains/zero-to-hero/deploy-to-testnet/)